Coherence and Quantum Stability of Relativistic Superfluid States: A stable superfluid state

-The fact that \eqref{Hprime} possesses true vacua for every value of $\mu$ is due to the well-known fact that the kinetic matrix of (stable) perturbations around $|v\ra$ can be diagonalized with time-independent wavefunction coefficients, which will be discussed in the main text.
-Furthermore, we will perform the explicit perturbative construction of $|v\ra$ from the vacuum of the (Lorentz-violating) free theory of superfluid perturbations, using the M${\slashed o}$ller operator.
-The implication of the existence of such a state to all order in perturbation theory is that all equal-time correlation functions $\la v|\hat{\varphi}(x)\hat{\varphi}(y)\ldots|v\ra$ are time-independent.
+The fact that \eqref{Hprime} possesses true vacua for every value of $\mu$ is due to the well-known fact that the kinetic matrix of (stable) perturbations around $|v\ra$ can be diagonalized with time-independent wavefunction coefficients, which will be discussed in the next section.
+Furthermore, after a further canonical transformation

+we will perform the explicit perturbative construction of $|v\ra$ from the vacuum of the (Lorentz-violating) free theory of superfluid perturbations, using the M${\slashed o}$ller operator.